The Increase of Cyberattacks on Telehealth

 Telehealth Adoption in the Face of COVID-19

 Since COVID-19 hit more and more patients have turned to telehealth vendors for their healthcare needs.
-Statistics show that over 43 percent of primary healthcare visits in April was done using telehealth.
+Statistics show that over 43 percent of primary healthcare visits in April were done using telehealth.
 Compared with less than one percent in February, that shows a significant increase in patients choosing telehealth.
 While the adoption rates differ across the U.S., more urbanites were likely to choose telehealth for their healthcare needs over rural patients.

 In-person visits to medical facilities declined about 60-70 percent during the weeks following the COVID-19 pandemic.
 Yet, telehealth usage increased from nine percent to 51 percent.
 That was about 1.28 million telehealth care visits per week, according to the study.
 The increase of telehealth users was 350-fold to that of pre-pandemic levels.